okta/okta.github.io/_source/_posts/2018-08-30-build-one-time-password-token-for-mfa.md

 Finally, please [follow us on Twitter](https://twitter.com/OktaDev) to find more great resources like this, request other topics for us to write about, and follow along with our new open source libraries and projects!

-**PS**: If you liked this project and want to see the source code in one place, please go checkout and star the [GitHub repository](https://github.com/oktadeveloper/okta-ardu-token-example).
+**P.S.**: If you liked this project and want to see the source code in one place, please go checkout and star its [GitHub repository](https://github.com/oktadeveloper/okta-ardu-token-example).

 And...
 If you have any questions, please leave a comment below!